 Double Layer Your Opt-in Options

 Even though your patients might have authorized receiving marketing communications in their initial treatment authorization forms, it doesn’t hurt to confirm their acknowledgment.
-Therefore, before sending them any HIPAA compliant email marketing communications, please send an email confirming their opting in first.
+Therefore, before sending them any HIPAA-compliant email marketing communications, please send an email confirming their opting in first.

 Make It Easy to Opt-out

-HIPAA Law requires your healthcare organization to make it easy for patients and to unsubscribe from your email list.
+HIPAA Law requires your healthcare organization to make it easy for patients to unsubscribe from your email list.
 The best way to meet these criteria is to include a link in your emails that recipients can quickly click and complete the unsubscription process conveniently.

-Beware of Sharing Too Personal of Content
+Beware of Sharing Too Personal Content

 In matters where HIPAA laws apply, like dental newsletters, the scope of information you can put in these communications is limited.
 So, when creating content for your newsletters, ask yourself if someone could discern your recipient’s health information by reading it.
 If the answer is yes, then you want to rework your content.

 Email is extremely convenient, but HIPAA demands a specific level of data security when communicating about health matters.
 Make sure to include a link to your patient portal or secure communication platform and remind patients to use them within your emails.

 How Your Practice Can Stay on the Right Side of HIPAA